MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Select the **Issues** tab of your repository, and then take a minute to review the Issues page.

-    You should see 10 issues open listed.
-Notice the following:
+    You should see 10 open issues listed.
+Notice the following details about the issues:

     - All of the issues are labeled as bugs.
     - All of the issues have a priority level.